-The core value for Cub Scouts for the month of August is Honesty.
+In the old Cub Scout program, the core value for Cub Scouts for the month of August was Honesty.
+This relates closely to Trustworthy in the Scout Law.
 According to the program helps honesty is:

 Telling the truth and being worthy of trust.
 A Scout is honest.
 As boys have fun and interact in their den and pack, they learn that honesty can simply be defined as a refusal to lie, cheat, or steal in any way.
 Honesty is simply the truth.